Site Carpentry — Intermediate Apprenticeship (Level 2)

 Apprentices will be assigned an assessor who will monitor their progress both in college and on site.
 Students are required to keep a portfolio of evidence generated in the workplace.
 Students will also be required to attend college on a day release in order to study the theoretical aspects of the apprenticeship and enhance their practical skills in preparation for the End Point Assessment (EPA)

-On completion of this standard, some apprentices may progress onto the Advanced Apprenticeship Standard in Carpentry and Joinery, or secure employment as a Site Carpenter or Architectural Joiner.
+On completion of this standard, some apprentices may progress onto the Advanced Apprenticeship Standard in Site Carpentry, or secure employment as a Site Carpenter.

 The achievement of this standard will meet the requirements of the Construction Skills Certification Scheme (CSCS) ‘Skilled Worker’ standard, which is widely accepted in the sector as a ‘licence to operate’ in a skilled construction trade.